Youth Mental Health – Facing It Together

 Before kids, I always thought that there would be a time for writing.
 Somewhere off on the horizon when I was done with the all-consuming (life sucking?) office job, when I caught up on things and organized my life.
 The funniest of my delusions included “when the babies come, and the stress is less”.
 At a time when my personal load of responsibilities was so manageable I should have been writing voraciously, but I allowed the someday mentality to overtake me, and writing had to wait.

-In my youthful ignorance I had not factored in such things as babies being machines made for consumption of all available resources.
-I hadn’t considered things like sick babies who cry incessantly for the first 6 months of their lives, the fact that you can’t form thoughts when you haven’t slept or that when you write from the underbelly of postpartum depression, it shows.
+In my youthful ignorance, I had not factored in such things as babies being machines made for persistent consumption of all available resources.
+I hadn’t considered things like sick babies who cry incessantly for the first 6 months of their lives, the fact that you can’t form thoughts when you haven’t slept, or that when you write from the underbelly of postpartum depression, it shows.
+I didn’t know that I would need to recharge.
 The babies came, and the job went away.
-Since going back to work outside the home in my fragile state wasn’t an option, I needed to find an alternate way to contribute.
-Writing wasn’t coming easy in my sleep deprived state, so it had to wait.
+Since going back to work outside the home in my fragile state wasn’t an option, I needed to find an alternate way to contribute – fast.
+Writing wasn’t coming easy in my sleep-deprived state, so it had to take the back seat again.

 Much Too Much

 Five years and another baby later, my flexible easy-going work-from-home side job had become what I did seven days a week.
 I rarely spent quality time with my family, rarely cooked them dinner, rarely saw my husband who was working obscene hours himself, and rarely smiled.
-Both my children had medical needs demanding my attention, and if it weren’t for my mother, I was guaranteed a failing grade on that score.
+Both my children had medical needs demanding my attention, and if it weren’t for my mother, I was guaranteed a failing grade on that parenting score.
 I remember the day that I left my doctor’s office with seven (yes, seven) prescriptions.
-Some for sleep, some for my worsening depression, and some to help keep me upright from the debilitating stress and work induced pain all over my body.
+Some for sleep, some for my worsening depression, and some to help keep me upright from the debilitating stress that was causing pain all over my body.

 In May of last year, the greatest gift of my recent years was bestowed upon me when I asked my body to keep going and it replied, simply and assertively, No.